hojatv/MyBank/README.md

     "etag": 82734923487
 }`

-Please note that inorder to provide correct information for this request body, you should always first get correct balance information for the source account : http://localhost:4567/mybank/transfer-management/balance/1001
+Please note that inorder to provide correct information for this request body, you should always first get correct balance information for the source account.
+For example for transferring from account 1001 to 1002 : http://localhost:4567/mybank/transfer-management/balance/1001

 ## Assumptions